“Email marketing is the most ordinary way of marketing as well as the ideal method for marketing a business.” – Get Found Online

 “An email without clarity is like an annoying meme: Just say what you want or get out of the way!” – Jordie van Rijn

 Gmail’s feature smart compose has been available on desktop since its announcement at Google’s I/O conference in May 2018.
 However, the availability of this feature on mobile devices was limited to Google Pixel 3 series, only.
 Well, that’s no longer the case.
 We’ve learnt, the feature has now been rolled out to all Android users.
-By default, the feature is auto-enabled; however, if you find it more annoying than helpful, you can simply turn it off in the Gmail settings.
+The feature is auto-enabled by default; however, if you find it more annoying than helpful, you can also simply turn it off in the Gmail settings.

 MediaPost reported a Gmail service disruption which began 11 March and was still going the next day.
 The service was most heavily disrupted in the Northeastern U.S. and Japan, with lesser outages in Georgia, the UK and parts of the Asia-Pacific region.
-And, by the look of it, Google Drive has also been affected to a degree.
+And, Google Drive has also been affected to a degree, by the look of it.
 According to DownDetector, users are still having issues several days later.